TalShell/ChessTools/README.md

      You can use directly the output file to generate studies on lichess.com website (see screenshots).

 # Ideas:
-     Lichess allow only 20 games per import, so there will be also a feature to split the output file onto many small text files of N games each.
+     Lichess allows only 20 games per import, so there will be also a feature to split the output file onto many small text files of N games each.
      Can be used to generate look alike style in some specific lines and play against it.

 # Contact
-    If you have any comments, ideas or remark do not hesitate to contact me on lichess (Talfski)
+    If you have any comments, ideas or remarks do not hesitate to contact me on lichess (Talfski)